 Thomas encourages introspection.
 He believes: 'It's an important part of disentangling one's thoughts and erroneous beliefs.'
 Instead of becoming ensnared by past experiences, it's far healthier to confront them and to work through them.
 Thomas, like so many others, endured hardships throughout his life.
 He was imprisoned as a teenager during apartheid times; he became disillusioned by religious fanaticism and dogmatic bigotry; he was rejected by his family and friends due to his sexual orientation; and knows how easily one can get trapped by materialism and egotism.

 Thomas' story recalls the mental brutality of solitary confinement at the hands of the SA Defence Force and warns of the dangers of myopic and dogmatic religious convictions.
 But his book is much more than that, it generously shares the insights and wisdom given to him personally by his guru Ram Dass, one of the most beloved contemporary spiritual figures of our time.

 His book is a rich and uplifting compendium of practical wisdom, spiritual insight, and courageous tenacity.

 It Is What It Is — Grace through acceptance

 The hardcover book sells for ZAR285 and is available directly from Thomas during your session.
-The international paperback version is available online from Amazon and the ebook may be downloaded from Kindle.
+The international paperback version is available from Amazon and also from Loot, South Africa.
+The ebook is available on Kindle.